Goodenough Glacier: Barrett Buttress

 A nunatak rising to 1,600 m high at the south margin of Goodenough Glacier, 9 nmi southwest of Blanchard Nunataks.

-The feature has a sheer northwest face 150 m high high; the southeast side is level with the snow plateau.
+The feature has a sheer northwest face 150 m high; the southeast side is level with the snow plateau.

 Mapped by the United States Geological Survey (USGS) from United States Navy aerial photographs taken 1966-69.

 Named by the UK-APC in 1977 after Richard G. Barrett, British Antarctic Survey (BAS) surveyor at Stonington Island and Adelaide Island stations, 1974-76.